NawaMan/UseNullableJGradle/README.md

 Example of how to use NullableJ in a Gradle project.

-It basically boils down to adding NawaMan maven repository (hosted by github).
+It basically boils down to adding the required maven repository (hosted by github).

 ```Groovy
 repositories {